Learn more about the NRHI SAN clinical and quality experts

 - A regularly updated blog featuring transformation stories from practices and other stakeholders across Oregon

-Q Corp clinical and quality experts will be leading modules on Total Cost of Care, Quality Improvement, and Navigating Payment Reform.
-Read more about the Q Corp faculty below:
+HealthInsight experts will be leading modules on Total Cost of Care, Quality Improvement, Navigating Payment Reform, and Understanding and Maximizing Quality and Resource Use Reports (QRUR).
+Read more about the HealthInsight faculty below:

 Pittsburgh Regional Health Initiative